 Setting up Ten Sports in Dubai.
-When I arrived, we were pouring concrete into the desert and when I left, we were one of the most successful TV networks in India, being distributed of over 100 million viewers.
+When I arrived, we were pouring concrete into the desert, and when I left, we were one of the most successful TV networks in India, being distributed to over 100 million viewers.

-What advice would you’d give to someone starting out in the M&E industry?
+What advice would you give to someone starting out in the M&E industry?

 Smile, be engaging, give every task 100%, ask questions and learn as much as you can from others.